gkumar09/iSeqQC/README.md

-## iSeqQC: An App to perform Quality Controls on expression based high-throughput data
+## iSeqQC: An Expression based Quality Control App

 ### Introduction to iSeqQC
 Quality Control (QC) in any high-throughput technology is a critical step, overlooking which can compromise the true conclusion of the data.
 As mentioned previously by others, a typical RNA-seq analysis should undergo two stages (four steps) of QC: